frederickaplan/fdh/files/PART2/fdh-2-3.md

 w_t ‘with’

 Special signs include symbols used for common words, monetary units (£ € $), alchemical, astrological, magical and hermetic symbols.

+Abbreviations help to limit ambiguity, ie. to homogenise (of different dialects for examples) by using a "least common denominator".

 ### Handwritten text databases

 MNIST and others
+Importance of databases for training computer vision.
+Current efforts to construct database.

+One of the limitation for glyph reading: lack of databases.

-## Printed Texts
+## 3. Printed Texts

 ### The Printing Revolution

 Printed texts are noting but uniform in time.
 In practice they cover a 500y old period.

 Printing with woodblocks started in China in the 9th century.

 Metal movable-type printing began to be used in Korea, 400y later.

 But it is in Europe that printing became a revolution.

 Before 1450, all books were written by hand.
 In 1455 the Gutenberg Bible was printed in Mainz.

 Fifty years after, millions of printed books circulated around Europe.
-Only 500 000 survive today.
+Only 500 000 survive of these "incunables" today.

 A technical-industrial process born in the middle of the 15th century in a strip of land between France and Germany, a kind of “Silicon Valley” of that time.

 The medieval world was changing with urbanisation and growth of mercantile classes.
 Demographic decline following the Black Death in 1348 and subsequent wars result in a a rise of labour costs and the search for innovation.

-The use of paper has driven down book-production costs.
+Context: The use of paper has driven down book-production costs.
 Metal was taking over from wood in every technological process.
 And more importantly, there was a demand for more and more books.

 ### Typefaces

-Seven typefaces were developed im the 15th century.
+Seven typefaces were developed in the 15th century.
+Quickly they settled down to a few specific types.
 They imitate the hand of scribes.

 - Roman
 - Gotic